FastConnect: With an Oracle Partner

 After you complete these steps, expect the FastConnect virtual circuit to be in the PENDING PARTNER state while the connection provisions.

 The Oracle Console can add and configure a connection to this virtual circuit using Colt's API.
-To do this, you log the console into your Colt account with your username and password (the Oracle Console doesn't store login information).
+To do this, you log the Console into your Colt account with a valid username and password (the Oracle Console doesn't store sign-in information).

-You must have previously configured a port in the Colt Console to use this option.
+You must have already configured a port in the Colt console to use this option.
 The Oracle Console can add and configure a connection to this virtual circuit for a port that already exists, but it can't create a new port for the connection.

 To use this feature:

-- At the top of the details screen for the virtual circuit you just created, click Complete Connection in the Next Steps section.
+- At the top of the details screen for the virtual circuit you created, select Complete Connection in the Next Steps section.

 - Create Connection.